webscopeio/react-textarea-autocomplete/README.md

 - **component** is the component for render the item in suggestion list.
 It has `selected` and `entity` props provided by React Textarea Autocomplete
 - **output** (Optional for string based item.
 If the item is an object this method is *required*) This function defines text which will be placed into textarea after the user makes a selection.

    You can also specify the behavior of caret if you return object `{text: "item", caretPosition: "start"}` the caret will be before the word once the user confirms his selection.
-Other possible value is "end" and number, which is absolute number in contex of textarea.
+Other possible value is "next", "end" and number, which is absolute number in contex of textarea.
 (0 is equal position before the first char);

    Default behavior for string based item is string: `<TRIGGER><ITEM><TRIGGER>`).
 This method should **always** return a unique string.